maduce/fosscad-host/README.md

 defcad-host
 ===========

-Generates a website that will update itself with the lastest from defcad-repo
+Generates a website that will update itself with the lastest from defcad-repo.

 #### Instructions